The Bitter Tea of General Yen: Production

 The film is based on Grace Zaring Stone's 1930 novel of the same name.
 Stone wrote the book while living in China while her husband, Captain Ellis Stone, commanded the USS Isabel as it patrolled the Yangtze River.
 The novel is not about a romance between Megan and General Yen but rather concerns a philosophical contest between Megan's Christian worldview and Yen's "elegant, educated, wise, unsentimental" philosophy.
 The novel's Megan claims she wants to understand Yen.
-But when Megan pleads for Yen to spare Mah-Li and save his soul, Yen accuses Megan to wanting to change him.
+But when Megan pleads for Yen to spare Mah-Li and save his soul, Yen accuses Megan of wanting to change him.
 Screenwriter Edward Paramore jettisoned the philosophical nature of the hit novel and replaced it with a tale about a sheltered white woman who succumbs to the sensual nature of an exotic Asian.

 Director Frank Capra bluntly informed Columbia Pictures' head Harry Cohn that he wanted to win an Academy Award nomination.
 Cohn told him that only "arty" films were nominated.
 Capra cast about for a novel that fit the genre, and chose Stone's The Bitter Tea of General Yen.

 The film is one of the few Capra films which uses directorial flair and photographic tricks.
 Capra had the film shot with a silk stocking over the lens to give the picture a diffused, romantic look.
 When a clearer image of an individual was needed, a cigarette was used to burn a hole in the stocking.
 Unlike most Capra films, it contains a surrealistic dream sequence and a notable (for being so unusual for Capra) scene in which an optical printer is used to superimpose images of riots over Megan's face to make her emotional confusion seem more palpable.

 Capra believed The Bitter Tea of General Yen was a "women's picture".
 He asked 65 stenographers at the studio to vote for their favorite actor, and by a three-to-one margin they chose Nils Asther for the lead in the film.
 For the role of Megan Davis, Capra cast Barbara Stanwyck.
 Capra considered her an outstanding actress, and Bitter Tea was the fourth film they did together.
 Capra also chose Stanwyck, she says, because he believed she needed to be glamorous after having played penniless or dowdy characters in all her prior films.
 Capra refused to rehearse Stanwyck.
 Having worked with her before, he believed she delivered her best performance on the first take.
 Therefore, Capra rehearsed his other cast together first, then had Stanwyck step in and do her scene with them before the camera.
-Stanwyck's wardrobe was designed by Robert Kalloch and Edward Stevenson).
+Stanwyck's wardrobe was designed by Robert Kalloch and Edward Stevenson.

 With a budget of $1 million, the film had one of the smallest budgets Capra ever worked with.